Yeh Ken-chuang

 Yeh specialized in large traditional wooden architectural structures, including temples and other buildings.
 His notable works included the Long Men Kuanyin Temple and the Wang An Wu Fu Temple, both located in the Penghu Islands.
 In 2010, the government of Penghu County certified Yeh as a preservationist of traditional timber framing techniques.
 He was scheduled to be named as a candidate for "Living National Treasure" of Taiwan on 22 July 2014, at the time of his death.

-He died in the TransAsia Airways Flight 222 plane crash at Magong Airport on 23 July 2014 at the age of 82.
+He died in the TransAsia Airways Flight 222 crash near Magong Airport on 23 July 2014 at the age of 81.
 President Ma Ying-jeou announced that the Bureau of Cultural Heritage would preserve Yeh's records and documents on his timber framing techniques.